Last updated: March 5, 2023

 - Learn more about Leave No Trace principles.

-Recreational use of the wilderness area has remained very limited.
-Fewer than 100 people a year obtain overnight camping permits for the area.
+Recreational use of the wilderness area is very limited.
+Fewer than 100 people per year obtain overnight camping permits for the area.
 The entire area is snow covered and virtually inaccessible for at least 1/3 of the year.
-The vast majority of overnight wilderness users hike the Wilderness Trail and camp inside of Echo Crater.
+The vast majority of overnight wilderness users hike the Wilderness Trail and camp inside of Echo Crater, located approximately 3 miles from the trailhead.

-Pets are not permitted on any trail, but service dogs (dogs that are specially trained to perform a task for a person with a disability) may go wherever visitors are allowed.
+Pets are not permitted on any trail or in the backcountry, but service dogs (dogs that are specially trained to perform a task for a person with a disability) may go wherever visitors are allowed.